-This study examines the effectiveness of monetary incentives and compares it to informational treatments about vaccine efficacy, lack of side effects, and zero costs.
-The researchers elicited monetary valuations (both positive and negative) for the coronavirus vaccine by conducting an online randomized experiment on a representative sample of 2461 individuals across the US.
-The study elicits vaccination uptake, and then the participants’ valuations or the willingness to accept for the vaccine based upon the stated choice of participants to accept or reject the vaccine.
-The study found that a $1000 incentive increases vaccination uptake up to 86.9%.
-The researchers identified two distinct segments among the vaccine: Hesitancy, Reluctants, and Unwillings.
-Reluctants can be induced to vaccinate for some level of monetary incentive, whereas Unwillings indicate that no amount of monetary incentives will induce them to vaccinate.
+This study investigates the effectiveness of offering monetary incentives compared to providing information about vaccine efficacy, the absence of side effects, and zero costs.
+Researchers conducted an online randomized experiment on a representative sample of 2,461 individuals across the United States to evaluate the effectiveness of monetary incentives, both positive and negative for getting the coronavirus vaccine.
+The study examines the rate of vaccination uptake among participants, as well as their willingness to either accept or reject the vaccine based on the choices they state.
+The study revealed that offering a $1000 incentive can increase vaccination rates up to 86.9%.
+The researchers identified two distinct groups regarding the vaccine: those who are hesitant about taking it, and those who are unwilling to do so.
+Hesitant individuals can be encouraged to get vaccinated with a certain level of monetary incentive, whereas those who are unwilling to get vaccinated will not change their decision for any amount of monetary incentives.

-In a fantastic review of the behavioral economics literature on health behavior, Valeve et al examines what we know on the role of incentives and develops the recognition of the type of behaviors that incentives are likely to be better at changing.
-For example, financial incentives are better in increasing performance of infrequent behaviors (e.g. vaccinations) rather than in more sustained behaviors (e.g. smoking, dieting) Incentives based on combinations of individual and group goals have also shown promising results as was the case with regard to covid in trying to encourage vaccination and reward municipalities with high ratio of vaccination or tests.
-Such an approach creates a certain level of voluntarism because it expects the individual to sacrifice their own self-interest for the benefit of the municipalities they live in.
-They also suggest how giving the employer or the health insurance provider the discretion to give discounts for healthy behaviors and penalties for unhealthy behavior, also show some promise.
+In a comprehensive review of the behavioral economics literature on health behavior, Ivo Vlaev and colleagues explored the role of incentives and identified the types of behaviors that are most likely to be positively influenced by incentives.
+For example, financial incentives are more effective at improving infrequent behaviors, such as getting vaccinated, than they are at promoting more sustained behaviors like quitting smoking or sticking to a healthy diet.
+Incentives that combine individual and group goals have also yielded promising results, as seen during the COVID-19 pandemic when municipalities were rewarded for achieving high vaccination and testing rates.
+This approach entails a degree of voluntarism, as it requires individuals to prioritize the betterment of their local communities over their personal interests.
+The findings indicate that giving employers or health insurance providers the discretion to offer discounts for healthy behaviors and penalties for unhealthy behaviors may hold some promise.

-Another review on the research on incentives in the context of public health, have shown that by and large incentive was quite good in changing habitual behavior and even 18 months after their start, incentives still had an effect.
-There is no parallel research in terms of length on any of the other regulatory tools.
-However, the problem is that 3 months following the removal of the financial incentives the behavioral change disappears.
-Here compassion to preference changes in place, where situations in which the state rely on longer periods of change than 3 months, albeit actual empirical evidence to support that are quite limited.
-Other studies have demonstrated the difficulty in mandating vaccination given the resentment they create, urging policy makers to consider other alternatives.
+Another review of the research on incentives in the context of public health has shown that overall, incentives are quite effective in changing habitual behaviors.
+The study also found that even 18 months after the start of their implementation, incentives still had an effect.
+No other regulatory tool has been extensively studied in terms of its duration to the same extent as this one.
+However, the problem is that after three months, the behavioral change disappeared once the financial incentives were removed.
+While longer periods of change may be required in certain situations where the state must rely on compassion to drive preference changes, actual empirical evidence supporting this is quite limited.
+Several studies have shown that mandating vaccinations can lead to resentment among individuals.
+Therefore, policymakers are being urged to consider other alternatives.

-Another important factor regarding incentives is related to its size, where too little incentives might backfire and incentives need to be large enough to be effective, given the fact that they are also costly, this demonstrates a huge limitation for the ability to use incentives.
+Another crucial aspect of monetary incentives relates to their size.
+If incentives are too low, they may have an adverse effect.
+Therefore, they must be significant enough to be effective if their cost is to be justified.
+This represents a limitation on policymakers’ ability to use incentives.

-Culture and covid
+Culture and COVID-19